 You might have it if your cancer has come back after treatment, or if it has spread to another part of the body.

-Medroxyprogesterone is also a treatment for poor appetite.
+Medroxyprogesterone is also occasionally used as a treatment for poor appetite.
 Your doctor may suggest that you take it if you are losing weight because it can help to boost your appetite.

 If you accidentally take too many tablets, tell your doctor or nurse straight away.